Uniform Gifts for Minors Act - Explained

 Back to: INHERITANCE, ESTATES, & TRUSTS

-Uniform Gifts to Minors Act Definition
+What is the Uniform Gifts to Minors Act?

 There are certain acts in the United States that cater for the well being of minors.
 The Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA) are laws in the United States that enable minors receive gifts in terms of assets of securities without the help of their guardians.
 These acts allow donors to give gifts (money, patents, royalties, real estate) to minors.
 Guardians of minors or individuals can open UGMA or UTMA accounts for them, this will remove the need for a trustees or an attorney when the minor is to receive assets or securities.

 How Does the Uniform Gifts to Minors Act Work?

 Typically, UGMA gifts, assets or securities are meant to cater for a minors education and other necessary needs.
 Donors in a UGMA arrangement have no limitations, any individual can contribute.
 Individuals can open UGMA accounts for minors in a bank or brokerage institution.
 Under the UGMA law, custodians will be in possession of the gifts or assets that a minor receives till the minor is of age.
 The purpose of this is for accountability and to enable guardians make certain withdrawals for minors expenses.
 However, a donor is also permitted to select a custodian for the minor or assume the role in person.
 Once a minor becomes of age, all the gifts, assets and securities are in his possession.